 If you’re migrating from New Zealand, you’re in luck when it comes to moving your retirement savings.
 Thanks to the Trans-Tasman retirement savings portability scheme, transferring funds between a KiwiSaver scheme and a participating fund regulated by the Australian Prudential Regulation Authority (APRA) can be easy.
-You will need an Australian tax file number and to provide details to your KiwiSaver fund about the funds you are transferring and their destination.
+As outlined by the Australian Taxation Office (ATO), you will need an Australian tax file number and to provide details to your KiwiSaver fund about the funds you are transferring and their destination.

-Following the transfer, your money will be predominantly subject to Australian regulations, except for some specific rules governing transferred KiwiSaver accounts.
+According to the ATO, following the transfer your money will be predominantly subject to Australian regulations, except for some specific rules governing transferred KiwiSaver accounts.
 For example, you must hold your savings in an APRA-regulated fund, you cannot transfer it to a self-managed super fund and the age at which you can access your super is the same as New Zealand’s retirement age, which is 65 as at the time of writing.

 Please note that the performance information shown in the table is for the investment option used by Canstar in rating of the superannuation product.

 Transferring savings from other countries

 Transferring your retirement savings from other countries can be a bit more complicated and the rules and process for your personal situation will depend on where you’re transferring the savings from.
 For example, as the ATO points out, there are specific rules that apply if your savings are coming from the UK.
 Make sure to check the originating country’s regulations and with the scheme’s operator so you’re not caught unawares by any laws or fees.